Neimeyer-Hodgson Student Research Grant

 Casselberry Student Research Fund

 The Casselberry Student Research Fund was established in 1990 in order to create a source of financial support to promote student research and academic excellence for departmental majors and minors.
 The fund was initially established when a 1990 graduate made a donation to establish the fund to express her "appreciation for the opportunity she had to conduct supervised research and present her paper at a regional professional meeting."
 Her goal was to help future students attain the same experience.
 In 2003, the fund was named the Casselberry Student Research Fund in honor of Dr. Sam Casselberry, Professor of Anthropology Emeritus, on the occasion of his retirement.
-Department faculty, alumni and the Sociology and Anthropology Clubs have all contributed to increase the size of the fund.
+Department faculty, alumni and the Sociology and Anthropology Clubs have all contributed to

-The purpose of the fund is to support the research activities of department majors and minors who are involved in faculty supervised research in either sociology or anthropology.
-The amount and number of grants awarded each year is dependent on the amount of money available in the fund.
+The purpose of the fund is to support the research activities of department majors and minors who are involved in

 Criteria for Grant

-Any student who is engaged in a departmentally sponsored research project or who is presenting the results one at an off-campus professional conference, may be eligible for a Casselberry Student Research Grant.
-The minimum criteria for eligibility include:
+Any student who is engaged in a departmentally sponsored research project or who is presenting the results one at an off-campus professional

-- Student must list the other funding sources (Neimeyer-Hodgson, Millersville Student Research Grant, or Noonan Grant) that they are applying to
+Studentmust have a research supervisor who is a departmental faculty member Studentmust list the other funding sources (Neimeyer-Hodgson, Millersville Student Research Grant, or Noonan Grant) that they are applying to

 - A GPA of 3.0 is required in the major (although the committee reserves the right to waive this requirement)